Shairon Martis

-Shairon Benjamin Martis (born March 30, 1987) is a Dutch-Curaçaoan professional baseball pitcher for Curaçao Neptunus of the Honkbal Hoofdklasse.
+Shairon Benjamin Martis (SHY-ron mar-TEES, born March 30, 1987) is a Dutch-Curaçaoan professional baseball pitcher for Neptunus of the Honkbal Hoofdklasse.
 He pitched in Major League Baseball (MLB) for the Washington Nationals in 2008 and 2009 and Minnesota Twins in 2013.
 He played for the Uni-President 7-Eleven Lions of the Taiwanese Chinese Professional Baseball League (CPBL) in 2014.
 After several years in American independent baseball, he came to the Dutch Hoofdklasse in 2020.

-Martis has played for the Netherlands national team in several international tournaments.
-He threw a perfect game in the 2006 World Baseball Classic (WBC) and has been on their roster for the WBC in 2013, 2017, and 2023.
-He was on the Dutch team that won the 2011 Baseball World Cup and played in the Africa/Europe 2020 Olympic Qualification tournament in 2019 and has played in several European Championships.
+Martis has pitched for the Netherlands national team.
+He threw a no-hitter in the 2006 World Baseball Classic (WBC) and has pitched in the WBC in 2013, 2017, 2023, and 2026.
+He holds the WBC record for innings pitched.
+He was on the Dutch team that won the 2011 Baseball World Cup and five European Championships and competed in the 2008 Summer Olympics.

 Amateur career

 In 2002, Martis was a member of the Curaçao team that won the Senior League World Series championship in Bangor, Maine.
 He was teammates with Jair Jurrjens and Sharlon Schoop.